Species Fact Sheet Oregon spotted frog Rana pretiosa

 reach up to 100 millimeters (4 inches) (Leonard et al. 1993).

-This species begins to breed at three years of age.
+This species typically begins to breed at three years of age.
 Breeding

 occurs in February or March at lower elevations and in late May